OneIdentity/safeguard-api-tutorial/spp2-swagger/README.md

-# SPP 2 -- Using Swagger UI to call the Safeguard API
+# SPP 2 -- Using Swagger UI to call the SPP API

-Given the information from the [introductory tutorial](../spp1-introduction), you are now ready to learn to call the Safeguard API using the built-in Swagger UI.
+Given the information from the [introductory tutorial](../spp1-introduction), you are now ready to learn to call the SPP API using the built-in Swagger UI.
 Swagger is based on the
 [OpenAPI specification](https://swagger.io/docs/specification/about/) which
-provides a way to document an entire API like the Safeguard API in a single file.
-SPP code that serves the Safeguard API is instrumented in such a way that it generates an OpenAPI file during build.
-This OpenAPI file may be downloaded from any of the Safeguard API services: core, appliance, notification, event, and a2a.
+provides a way to document an entire API like the SPP API in a single file.
+SPP code that serves the SPP API generates an OpenAPI file during build.
+This OpenAPI file may be downloaded from any of the SPP API services: core, appliance, notification, event, and a2a.

 |Service|Description|